Single-Photon Pulse Induced Transient Entanglement Force: Introduction

-In this letter, we show the existence of a unique transient entanglement force between two neutral atoms induced by a single photon pulse.
+In this paper, we show the existence of a unique transient entanglement force between two neutral atoms induced by a single photon pulse.
 With the help of our defined force operator, we explicitly show that the resonant dipole-dipole interaction (RDDI) force fundamentally arises from two-body entanglement, which is significantly different from the van der Waals force.
-Our theoretical framework combines quantum theories of single-photon pulse (SPP) scattering~\cite{Domokos2002quantum,wang2011efficient,Baragiola2012n-photon,yang2018concept} and the macroscopic QED approach of dipole-dipole interaction~\cite{craig1998molecular,Dung2002resonant,Safari2006body,shengwen2018magnetic}.
+Our theoretical framework combines quantum theories of single-photon pulse scattering~\cite{Domokos2002quantum,wang2011efficient,Baragiola2012n-photon,yang2018concept} and the macroscopic quantum electrodynamics approach of dipole-dipole interaction~\cite{craig1998molecular,Dung2002resonant,Safari2006body,shengwen2018magnetic}.
 We thus show that the quantum statistics of the incident (Fock-state vs coherent-state) pulses lead to significant differences in the induced RDDI entanglement forces.
-After absorption of a SPP, the inter-atomic force changes from the extremely weak van der Waals force~\cite{london1937general,Casimir1948retardation,buhmann2007dispersion} to the RDDI force~\cite{mclone1964interaction,stephen1964first} with the amplitude enhanced by $\sim 10$ orders of magnitude.
+After absorption of a single photon pulse, the inter-atomic force changes from the extremely weak van der Waals force~\cite{london1937general,Casimir1948retardation,buhmann2007dispersion} to the RDDI force~\cite{mclone1964interaction,stephen1964first} with the amplitude enhanced by $\sim 10$ orders of magnitude.

-We propose an experiment to detect this SPP induced force with two levitated neutral atoms (see Fig.~\ref{fig:1}), which are separated with distance~$r\sim 1\rm{\mu m}$ by optical tweezers operating at the magic wavelength~\cite{barredo2016atom,endres2016atom,liu2018building}.
+We propose an experiment to detect this single photon pulse induced force with two levitated neutral atoms (see Fig.~\ref{fig:1}), which are separated with distance~$r\sim 1\rm{\mu m}$ by optical tweezers operating at the magic wavelength~\cite{barredo2016atom,endres2016atom,liu2018building}.
 Even with this enhancement, detection of such a weak transient RDDI force is still a difficult challenge.
-Therefore, we we demonstrate that the SPP induced RDDI force can be significantly enhanced by placing the atoms near a graphene layer with the assistance of graphene-based surface-plasmon polaritons.
+Therefore, we we demonstrate that the single photon pulse induced RDDI force can be significantly enhanced by placing the atoms near a graphene layer with the assistance of graphene-based surface-plasmon polaritons.
 By investigating the full quantum dynamics of single-photon absorption, we predict optimum entanglement generation mechanisms conducive to experimental inquiry.
-Finally, we argue that the proposed effect can be differentiated from previously known dipolar interactions since the SPP induced entanglement force can be tuned from repulsive to attractive by tuning the polarization of the incident pulse.
+Finally, we argue that the proposed effect can be differentiated from previously known dipolar interactions since the single photon pulse induced entanglement force can be tuned from repulsive to attractive by tuning the polarization of the incident pulse.